Planning to visit Dwarkadhish temple? Check out our Dwarka Somnath Tour.

 Furthermore, there are two Shikhars present in the Temple – the Nij Shikhar and the Ladwa Shikhar.
-The Nij shikhar is five storied and houses the main deity, Lord Krishna.
-There are no arches in the structure.
-There are two main gates to the Dwarkadhish Temple – The Moksha Dwaar (Pilgrims enter the Temple through this gate) and the Swarg Dwaar (Gate to Heaven).
+The Nij shikhar is five storeyed.
+It houses the main deity, Lord Krishna.
+There are two main gates to the Dwarkadhish Temple – The Moksha Dwaar (entrance for pilgrims) and the Swarg Dwaar (Gate to Heaven).

-Dwarkadhish Temple History
+History of Dwarkadhish Temple

 Significance of Dwarkadhish Temple

 The Dhwajaji – The Mast Flag atop the main Temple is unique and sacred.
-It is known to be Aadhi Bhoutik in nature.
+It is Aadhi Bhoutik in nature.
 The Dhwaja or the Flag is made of 52 yards of cloth.
-52 small flags are woven individually in each yard of cloth used for the main Flag.
+52 small flags are woven individually in each yard of cloth.
 Each Yard symbolizes the entrances to the ancient city of Dwarka.

 Dwarkadhish Temple Timings

 Shringar Aarti takes place at 10:30 AM.

 Sandhya Aarti takes place at 7:30 PM to 7:45 PM.

 Festivals celebrated at Dwarkadhish Temple

 Mangal Aarti – It starts at 7:00 AM.
 The cleaning (brushing and face wash) of the Lord happens during this time.

 Shringar Aarti – The God is adorned with a Golden color cloth and archanai is done with Basil and Chandan.
 During the Aarti, the Golden Chhadi is kept near the door of the shrine.
 The Flute is handed over to the Dwarkadhish.

 How to reach Dwarkadhish Temple

 Air – The nearest airport is Jamnagar, 137 km away.

 Rail – Regular trains are available from major cities like Jamnagar, Rajkot, Ahmedabad, Vadodara, Surat, Mumbai, Goa, Bangalore, and Kochi.

 Road – Direct State Buses are available from Jamnagar, Gandhinagar, Porbandar, Rajkot, and Ahmedabad.

 Where to stay

-Several Dharmshalas are operated by the Temple Trust like Kokila Niraj Dham, Patelwadi Dharamshala, and Jay Ranchhod Dharmashala.
+The temple trust runs several dharmashalas.
+These include Kokila Niraj Dham, Patelwadi Dharamshala, and Jay Ranchhod Dharmashala.

 Where to eat